 Accreditation and State Authorization

 This mark signifies that Notre Dame is accredited by The Higher Learning Commission (HLC) and a member of the North Central Association (NCA).
 HLC’s most recent comprehensive evaluation of the University was completed in 2014.
 Clicking the image will direct you to more specific information about the University’s accreditation status on the HLC website.

 Because institutions necessarily evolve over time, HLC regularly collects information from each to ensure they are still operating in a manner that warrants accreditation.
-At Notre Dame, an annual Institutional Data Update is completed by the Office of Strategic Planning & Institutional Research and the Office of the Provost.
+At Notre Dame, an annual Institutional Data Update is collaboratively completed by the Kaneb Center for Teaching and Learning through the Office of the Provost and the Office of Strategic Planning & Institutional Research (OSPIR).

 Further questions regarding the University’s relationship with the HLC should be directed to the Office of the Provost (email@example.com).
 If you are seeking to contact the HLC directly or wish to learn more about the HLC, please visit the Commission’s website at hlcommission.org.